ThatsFluke/PiCast/README.md

 This is the official PiCast project repository.

 # How to install?
-Either install the API (setup.sh) or Download the OS (Coming soon!)
+Either install the API (setup.sh) or Download the OS (Coming soon! / idk how to compile the os into a image so im learning how to)

 # How to install via the API
 Clone this repository to your Pi.( git clone https://github.com/ThatsFluke/PiCast/ ) Once done, in your terminal, make sure your in the PiCast directory. ( If not do cd PiCast ) And type chmod +x setup.sh .
 Then type ./setup.sh in your terminal and the setup will execute.
 Let it install the API and dependencies  You need to enable SSH on your Pi and reboot it for casting to work.